 - to know Him, and the power of His resurrection, and the partnership in His sufferings, being conformed to His death,

 - so somehow I might attain the resurrection from the dead.

-- Not that I already received it, or already was – and am – perfected.
+- Not that I already received it, or already have been perfected.
 But I pursue it so I might seize it, for that’s why I was also seized by Jesus the Anointed.

 - Brothers, I don’t consider myself to have seized it.
 But one thing I do: forgetting the things behind and reaching toward the things ahead,

 - I pursue the goal towards the prize of the upward calling of God in Jesus the Anointed.

 - Therefore, as many as are mature should have this opinion.
 And if you have a different opinion in anything, God will reveal this to you also.